cornerstonejs/cornerstone3D/common/reviews/api/core.api.md

     gamma?: number;
 };

-// Warning: (ae-missing-release-tag) "CPUFallbackColormapsData" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type CPUFallbackColormapsData = {
     [key: string]: CPUFallbackColormapData;
 };

-// Warning: (ae-missing-release-tag) "CPUFallbackEnabledElement" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 interface CPUFallbackEnabledElement {
     // (undocumented)